 If you and your spouse were not married and they did not leave a will, all assets will defer to any children.
-There have been circumstances in the past where parents have had to sue their children to secure inheritance for themselves upon the death of their partner.
+There have been circumstances in the past where parents have had to sue their children to secure an inheritance for themselves upon the death of a spouse.

 If you and your partner were married any children and grandchildren will receive inheritance based upon the law.

 If your spouse has left a will, their wish is legally binding.
 If they have left the property to you, wonderful.
 However, it may have been shared between yourself and any children, or yourself and another beneficiary.